Adelic line bundles on quasi-projective varieties: Intersection theory and heights

-Let $K$ be a number field, a function field of one variable, or a {constant field}.
-Set $\dim K=1$ if $K$ is a number field or a function field of one variable; set $\dim K=0$ if $K$ is a constant field.

-Let $X$ be a quasi-projective variety over $K$.
-Then the absolute intersection pairing is a symmetric and multi-linear pairing
+\kkk Let $F$ be a finitely generated field over $k$.
+Let $X$ be a quasi-projective variety over $F$.
+Then our absolute intersection pairing is a symmetric and multi-linear map

-where $d=\dim X+\dim K$.
+where $d=\dim X+\dim k+\tr\deg_k F$.
+Here $\dim k$ denotes the Krull dimension of $k$, and $\tr\deg_k F$ denotes the transcendence degree of $F$ over the fraction field of $k$.
 This is the limit version of the intersection theory in algebraic geometry and the arithmetic intersection theory of Gillet--Soul\'e.
 See Proposition \ref{intersection1}.

-Now assume that $K$ is a number field or a function field of one variable.
+Now let $K$ be a number field if $k=\BZ$; let $K$ be a function field of one variable over $k$ if $k$ is a field.
 Let $X$ be a quasi-projective variety over $K$ of dimension $n$.
-Let $\overline L$ be an integrable adelic line bundle over $X$.
+Let $\overline L$ be an integrable adelic line bundle on $X$.
 Define a \emph{height function}

 by